Till innehåll på sidan

 Methods

-To ground your proposal in the current state of affairs, the project starts with an analysis or mapping of a selection of suitable AI-tools and/or their developer or user communities.
-The applicable methodology could include interviews and surveys, (n)ethnographies, or workshops, among others.
-You will then use this data to form your intervention proposal and evaluate the conditions in which it may be adopted.
-Critical reflection on the political, economic, technological, and ideological contexts of AI tools and AI art production and reception is encouraged, where applicable.
+The applicable method depends on the chosen research question, but in most cases you will have to ground your proposal in an analysis of the current state of affairs by conducting a mapping of relevant AI-tools and/or an ethnographic study of either their developer or user communities.
+This may include, for example, interviews or surveys, workshops, or ethnographic analysis of online platforms.
+The project will then result in a proposal for an intervention, and discussion of the conditions in which it may be applicable.
+Critical reflection on the political, economic, technological, and ideological contexts of AI tools and AI art production and reception is encouraged.

 Initial references